aws/amazon-vpc-cni-k8s/README.md

 Specifies the number of free IP addresses that the `ipamD` daemon should attempt to keep available for pod assignment on the node\.
 For example, if `WARM_IP_TARGET` is set to 10, then `ipamD` attempts to keep 10 free IP addresses available at all times\.
 If the elastic network interfaces on the node are unable to provide these free addresses, `ipamD` attempts to allocate more interfaces until `WARM_IP_TARGET` free IP addresses are available\.
 This environment variable overrides `WARM_ENI_TARGET` behavior\.

 `MAX_ENI`
 Type: Integer
-Default: `-1`
+Default: None
 Specifies the maximum number of ENIs that will be attached to the node.
-When MAX_ENI is <= 1 (i.e., the default), the setting is not used, and the maximum number of ENIs is always equal to the maximum number for the instance type in question.
+When MAX_ENI is unset or 0 (or lower), the setting is not used, and the maximum number of ENIs is always equal to the maximum number for the instance type in question.
 Even when MAX_ENI is a positive number, it is limited by the maximum number for the instance type.

 ### Notes